 BobCat, the library catalog, includes all materials, regardless of the language in which they are created.
 Recently published materials can be found by entering your key terms (such as titles, authors' names, subject headings, etc.) in their original language.
 However, a vast majority of older titles can only be found by entering your key terms in the Roman alphabet.
-To convert from Cyrillic (or other non-Roman) alphabet to the Roman script, please use these romanization tables prepared by the Library of Congress.
+To convert from Cyrillic (or other non-Roman) alphabet to the Roman script, please use the romanization tables below prepared by the Library of Congress.

-Here is the link to romanization tables of other world languages that use non-Roman writing systems; many of them fall within our area of academic interest (e.g. languages of former Soviet constituent countries, Hebrew/Yiddish, etc.)
+Here is the link to romanization tables of other world languages that use non-Roman writing systems; many of them fall within our area of academic interest (e.g. languages of former Soviet constituent countries, Hebrew/Yiddish, etc.).

 All recently manufactured computers come with the software that allows input in many different writing system while using the same keyboard.
 In order to add input keyboards for other languages, please follow these recommendations.

-Open Keyboard Preferences and select the "Input Sources" tab.
-The left-hand column is the languages list: underneath it, click the "+".
-Select "Russian" in the left column, then "Russian - Phonetic" in the right column.
-Below those boxes check "Show Input menu in menu bar" (if it is not already selected).
 A flag will appear near the top right-hand corner of your screen.
 You can use that to toggle between language keyboards, or you can use command+space to cycle through your list (if your keyboard preferences are set to do that).
 [NB: The shortcut command+space used to be the default, but in the most recent operating systems, it will pull up a Spotlight search.
 If you prefer command+space, you will have to set up a special shortcut (do an Internet search to find out how).

 To see where the Russian characters are, with "Russian - Phonetic" selected, under the flag, select "Show Keyboard Viewer".
 The Option key will give additional characters (like graphemes in other Cyrillic languages like Serbian and Ukrainian).
 The Shift (and Option+Shift) combinations give uppercase letters.

-If your computer is not equipped with a Cyrillic keyboard or software, you can use translit.net,a free web-based transliteration tool, in order to create texts in several Slavic and Eurasian languages by using the standard Roman-based input.
+If your computer is not equipped with a Cyrillic keyboard or software, you can use translit.net, a free web-based transliteration tool, in order to create texts in several Slavic and Eurasian languages by using the standard Roman-based input.
 Just type your Russian-language text using English keyboard, and the translit.net will convert it into Russian.If you are not sure how to represent certain Cyrillic characters, such as Щ or Ъ, the menu above the text input box provides the assistance.

 You can use this tool not only for typing in Russian, but also in Ukrainian, Belarusian, Armenian, Georgian, Tajik, Hebrew, Greek, Ruthenian.